 Having sexy feelings about someone is one thing.
 If you don't act on those feelings, you're not harming anyone.
 It's when you give in to impulse that you've ventured into a land with no return ticket.

 "One piece of advice I give people when this happens to them is to not judge yourself for feeling attracted to someone who isn't your partner," McCombs explains.
 "When you get into an internal judgment cycle about it, it can make it a bigger deal than it is.
 Most of the time, you can have a few fantasies and faps about that person and it will naturally diffuse over time."

-Where does lust cross over to love?
+But what if it doesn't?Where does lust cross over to love?